5 ways your IT company can stop wasting time and resources

 The best way to spot time waste is by tracking the time people spend on work.
 Make sure to track both billable and non-billable tasks.
 Include project standups and client meetings, but also minor tasks, lunch breaks, phone calls, inbox management, and others.

 Start with the key employees and gradually introduce the culture of tracking time across your entire company.
-Eventually, logging tasks and working time in the system will become a standard procedure for everyone.
+Eventually, logging tasks and working time in the system will become a standard procedure for everyone, and tracking employee performance will be a piece of cake.

 For example, you might discover that your PMs spend way too much time in meetings or on updating their spreadsheets.
 You’ll identify two problems that could be solved with one thing: a single source of truth that eliminates most meetings dedicated to allocations and definitely eliminates all the individual spreadsheets blocking your big-picture view.